Argentina and Patagonia

 Patagonia is a geographic region containing the southernmost portion of South America.
 Located in Argentina and Chile, it comprises the Andes mountains to the west and south, and plateaux and low plains to the east.
 The name Patagonia comes from the word patagón used by Magellan to describe the native people whom his expedition thought to be giants.

-A valid passport is required for Irish citizens to enter Argentina.
-Irish citizens do not need a visa for visits of up to 90 days for tourism and business.
+A valid passport is required for New Zealanders to enter Argentina.
+New Zealanders do not need a visa for visits of up to 90 days for tourism and business.

-A valid passport is required for Irish citizens to enter Chile.
-Irish citizens do not need a visa for visits of up to 90 days for tourism and business.
+A valid passport is required for New Zealanders to enter Chile.
+New Zealanders do not need a visa for visits of up to 90 days for tourism and business.

 This information is subject to change without previous notice.
-For latest updates on entry/exit requirements for Irish citizens, please contact:
+For latest updates on entry/exit requirements for New Zealanders citizens, please contact: